History and Political Science, BA

-The excitement of spending a semester in Montreal through N.U.in sealed Yehuda’s college choice.
-He loves to travel and really enjoyed his time at McGill University with other NU students.
+Yehuda spent his first semester in Montreal through the N.U.in Program, greatly enjoying his time at McGill University with other NU students.

-In his first year, Yehuda took Picturing Modernity – Photography in U.S. Technology, Culture, and Society with Professor Victoria Cain, which encouraged his involvement in the History Department.
+He took Picturing Modernity: Photography in U.S. Technology, Culture, and Society with Professor Victoria Cain, which encouraged his involvement in the History Department.

-In Summer 2019, Yehuda did a Dialogue of Civilizations to Germany with Professor Natalie Bormann, and delved into sensitive topics related to Holocaust and Genocide Studies.
+Yehuda traveled on a Dialogue of Civilizations to Germany with Professor Natalie Bormann, and delved into topics related to Holocaust and Genocide Studies.

-Yehuda went on co-op at Warburg Pincus, a private equity firm in New York.
-His work combined his skills in writing, research, and political science and ultimately solidified his interest in law.
+Yehuda went on co-op at the private equity firm Warburg Pincus.
+His work combined his skills in writing, research, and political science, and ultimately solidified his interest in law.

-“I was really inspired by seeing people doing these incredible things—they’re doing research, amazing work in school and outside of school, Dialogues, study abroad, and all these amazing programs.
-It was a very strong motivator for me to do all these programs, and I’m really glad that I did over the years.
+“I was really inspired by seeing people doing these incredible things—they’re doing research, amazing work in school and outside of school, dialogues, study abroad, and all these amazing programs.
 All those experiences, they really push you out of your comfort zone in a way that makes you grow as a person.”

 More Student Paths